TIBCOSoftware/snappydata/docs/aqp.md

 ###High-level Accuracy Contracts (HAC)###
 SnappyData combines state-of-the-art approximate query processing techniques and a variety of data synopses to ensure interactive analytics over both, streaming and stored data.
 Using high-level accuracy contracts (HAC), SnappyData offers end users intuitive means for expressing their accuracy requirements, without overwhelming them with statistical concepts.

-When an error requirement is not met, the action to be taken is defined in the behavior clause.
+When an error constraint is not met, the action to be taken is defined in the behavior clause.

 ####Behaviour Clause####
 Approximate queries have HAC support using the following behavior clause.